Skip to main content

 Installing the Elfsquad Verge3D blocks

 Plugins can be installed by unzipping the zip file inside Verge3D's puzzles/plugins directory.
-The default location for the plugins should be: %USERPROFILE%\verge3d_blender\puzzles\plugins.
+The default location for the plugins should be: C:\Program Files\Verge3D_for_Blender\puzzles\plugins.

 A list of all releases can be found here.